qir-alliance/pyqir/docs/building.md

 Within each project folder, the build can be run specifically for that project.

 For any of these commands, the LLVM version must be added via features.
-For `maturin`, they must be added to the `cargo-extra-args` option.

 - `<features>` is a placeholder for `--features (llvm11-0 | llvm12-0 | llvm13-0 | llvm14-0)`

 Build commands:

-- `maturin build --cargo-extra-args="<features>"`: Build the crate into python packages
+- `maturin build <features>`: Build the crate into python packages
-- `maturin build --release --cargo-extra-args="<features>"`: Build and pass --release to cargo
+- `maturin build --release <features>`: Build and pass --release to cargo
 - `maturin build --help`: to view more options
-- `maturin develop --cargo-extra-args="<features>"`: Installs the crate as module in the current virtualenv
+- `maturin develop <features>`: Installs the crate as module in the current virtualenv
-- `maturin develop --cargo-extra-args="<features>" && pytest`: Installs the crate as module in the current virtualenv and runs the Python tests
+- `maturin develop <features> && pytest`: Installs the crate as module in the current virtualenv and runs the Python tests

 If you do not wish to package and test the Python wheels, `cargo` can be used to